 Independent Study (numbered 191, 291, 391, 491, 591)

-Special projects may be undertaken on a tutorial basis by qualified students.
+Qualified students may undertake special projects on a tutorial basis.
 Department approval of proposals is based upon the following criteria:

 - The student has demonstrated readiness for independent work.

 - The project topics/materials are not covered in a regular course.